emacsmirror/math-preview/README.md

 If you don't have `npm` installed, get it from [`asdf`](https://github.com/asdf-vm/asdf-nodejs) or [`nvm`](https://github.com/nvm-sh/nvm).

-Make sure that `math-preview.js` is in you `PATH`.
+Make sure that `math-preview` is in you `PATH`.

 Install companion package in Emacs:

 <kbd>M-x</kbd>+<kbd>package-install</kbd>+<kbd>math-preview</kbd>

-If `math-preview.js` is not in your path, then you need to set variable `math-preview-command` to the location of the program:
+If `math-preview` is not in your path, then you need to set variable `math-preview-command` to the location of the program:
 <kbd>M-x</kbd>+<kbd>customize-variable</kbd>+<kbd>math-preview-command</kbd>.